AdguardTeam/LegalDocs/adguardpartner.com/terms-and-conditions.html.md

 Use of the Promo Tools for any other purpose is expressly prohibited by law and may result in severe civil and criminal penalties.

 All texts and associated graphics of the Promo Tools are provided “as is” and without any warranties.

+### (3) Your obligations regarding intellectual property

+In connection with your participation in the Affiliate Program, you further agree that:

+(a) While you may research and draw inspiration from various sources, you must not:

+- Directly copy or plagiarize content from AdGuard or other affiliates;
+- Use automated spinning tools to mass-produce low-quality variations of existing content;
+- Create content that exists solely for SEO manipulation without providing real value to users.

+(b) Except for the Promo Tools used in accordance with Section 5(2), you may not reproduce, adapt, translate, or create derivative works from any AdGuard-owned content without prior written consent.
+(c) Any downloadable software, browser extension, toolbar, or similar technology used to promote AdGuard must be pre-approved in writing by AdGuard.

 ## 6. Restrictions